Vibeesarma/Meta-Messenger-Clone-Next-JS-13/README.md

 ## Next-Auth
 * you want to install next auth ,then add facebook app secret id and key to get access from meta
   - each time you tried session from next auth it give you the user profile data for you
+### middle ware
+- next auth have middle ware that help to prevent other route without login to access

+export { default } from "next-auth/middleware";
+export const config = { matcher: ["/"] };

+- it's default file in root directory you just create a middleware.ts file and paste this code it will automatically work in Next js

 ## React-Timergo

 - npm react-timeago use instead of Date (if type is required add this file yarn add -D @types/react-timeago)
 - this component help you to show like 4 sec ago ,5 hours ago like things default